 Verifiably complete records of inspections of all potential sewer and natural gas asset conflicts within program scope are readily available to present as evidence that the cross bore safety inspection program is well controlled, giving DIMP leaders confidence they are taking prudent precautions to make the gas distribution system safer from cross bore risk.

 Figure 4.
 The color of parcels and pipe assets indicates their inspection status at a glance.
 Green means inspection is complete and status is “resolved”.
 Yellow means “partial inspection”, as may occur when a lateral is blocked with debris.
 Red means asset status is “unresolved.”
 (Source: G2-IS)

 The G2-IS asset-centric assessment data management techniques and tools described in this article help natural gas service providers avoid the common pitfalls of a typical manually controlled legacy cross bore inspection program and ensure maximum elimination of cross bore risk, with less cost.
 Tracking each parcel assigned and each pipe segment observed as assets with the system can prevent costly delays and rework by providing field operators with prompt status information for each gas asset.
 Most importantly, natural gas distribution risk management decisions can be made with confidence based on complete and highly accurate inspection data.

 For more information, or to see a demonstration of G2’s asset management software application within a cross bore safety program, please visit this link.

 Our commitment is to implement innovative, cost-effective solutions that align specifically with our customers’ needs.
 In order to accomplish this, we have built an organization that is robust in talent and experience.
-G2-IS has offices located in Houston, Texas (Corporate Headquarters), Angleton, Texas, Concord, California and Denver, Colorado.
+G2-IS has offices located in Houston, Texas (Corporate Headquarters), Angleton, Texas, Phoenix, Arizona, Las Vegas, Nevada, and Concord, California.

 For more details on the spectrum of services G2-IS offers, please visit our website at www.g2-is.com.